ThatTilux/CCT-Harmonics-Optimizer/README.md

 ## Overview

-This software utilizes the [CCTools](https://github.com/ThatTilux/CCTools) library, which is built on top of the open-source [Project-Rat](https://gitlab.com/Project-Rat) library.
+This software utilizes the [CCTools](https://github.com/ThatTilux/CCTools) library, which is built on top of the open-source [RAT-Library](https://rat-gui.com/library.html).

 ## Installation

+### Prerequisites

 **Note: This software was made for Linux.**

 Follow the [Prerequisites section](https://github.com/ThatTilux/CCTools/blob/main/README.md#prerequisites) from CCTools to install required dependencies.
-Additionally, follow the instructions below to install necessary dependencies.

-#### System Packages
+Additionally, install the dependencies listed below.

 1. **Eigen3**
     - Eigen3 is a library used for linear algebra computations